Lines of Thought in Large Language Models: Methods

 \paragraph{Input ensembles.} We study statistical properties of trajectory ensembles obtained by passing a set of input prompts through GPT-2.
 We generate inputs by tokenizing~\citep{wolf2020huggingfacestransformersstateoftheartnatural} a large text and then chopping it into `pseudo-sentences', i.e., chunks of a fixed number of tokens~$N_k$ (see \cref{alg:trajectories}).
 Unless otherwise noted, $N_k = 50$.
 These \emph{non-overlapping} chunks are consistent in terms of token cardinality, and possess the structure of language, but have various meanings and endings (see \cref{app:pseudosentences}).
 The main corpus in this study comes from Henry David Thoreau's \textit{Walden}, obtained from the Gutenberg Project~\citep{gutenberg_project}.\footnote{ The idea of using a literary piece to probe statistics of language was investigated by Markov back in 1913~\citep{Markov_2006}. } We typically use a set of $N_s \simeq 3000 \text{--} 14000$ pseudo-sentences.

 \paragraph{Trajectory collection.} We form trajectories by collecting the successive vector outputs, within the latent space, after each transformer layer (\verb|hidden_states|).
 For conciseness, we identify layer number with a notional `time', $t$.
-Even though all embedded tokens of a prompt voyage across the latent space, only the vector corresponding to the last token is eventually projected onto $\mathcal{V}$ to form the logits.
+Even though all embedded tokens of a prompt voyage across the latent space, only the embedding corresponding to the last token form the logits (by projection onto~$\mathcal{V}$) for next-token inference.
 Hence, here, we only consider the trajectory of this last (or `pilot') token.
 The trajectory $\mM_k$ of sentence $k$'s pilot is the sequence of $24$ successive time positions $\{ \vx_k (1), \vx_k(2), \ldots, \vx_k(24) \}$, concatenated as a column matrix (Algorithm~\ref{alg:trajectories}).